-Is a One day visit enough to enjoy Monte Carlo in Monaco?
+Is a One day in Monaco enough to enjoy Monte Carlo?

 If this is what running in your mind, then let me tell you.
 The whole size of Monaco is just 2 square kilometers.
-That is what makes it a perfect destination for a one day visit especially if you are on the French Riviera.
+That is what makes it a perfect destination for a wonderful one day in Monaco, especially if you are on the French Riviera.

 How to reach